-The Group's consolidated accounts for the period to 30 June 2014 are presented in accordance with its accounting policies for the purposes of complying with the requirements of Section 55 of the Act.
+The Group's consolidated accounts for the period to 30 September 2014 are presented in accordance with its accounting policies for the purposes of complying with the requirements of Section 55 of the Act.

 The preparation of these accounts requires the use of certain critical accounting estimates.
 It also requires management to exercise judgement in the process of applying the Group's accounting policies.
 Changes in assumptions may have a significant impact on the accounts in the period the assumptions change.
 Management believes that the underlying assumptions are appropriate and that the Group's accounts therefore present the financial position and results fairly.
+The Group's principal critical estimates and judgements include impairment of loans and receivables and related derivatives acquired; income recognition on loans and receivables; surplus income; and deferred tax.